Mohair

-Mohair (pronounced /ˈmoʊhɛər/) originated from the Arabic word [مهير] and it is a fabric or yarn made from the hair of the Angora goat (not Angora wool from the fur of the Angora rabbit).
+Mohair (pronounced /ˈmoʊhɛər/) is a fabric or yarn made from the hair of the Angora goat (not Angora wool from the fur of the Angora rabbit).
 Both durable and resilient, mohair is lustrous with high sheen, and is often blended to add these qualities to a textile.
 Mohair takes dye exceptionally well.
 It feels warm in winter due to excellent insulating properties, while moisture-wicking keeps it cool in summer.
 It is durable, naturally elastic, flame-resistant and crease-resistant.
 It is considered a luxury fiber, like cashmere, alpaca, angora, and silk, and is more expensive than most sheep's wool.

 Mohair is composed mostly of keratin, a protein in the hair, wool, horns and skin of all mammals, but mohair's special properties are unique to the Angora goat.
-While it has scales like wool, they are not fully developed, thus, mohair feels different from common or standard wool.
+While it has scales like wool, they are not fully developed; thus, mohair feels different from common or standard wool.

 Mohair fiber is approximately 25–45 micrometres in diameter.

-It expands in diameter with the age of the goat, growing along with the animal.
+It expands in diameter with the age of the goat, growing thicker as the animal gets older.
 Finer, softer hair from younger animals is used (for example) in scarves and shawls; the thicker, coarser hair from older animals is more often used for carpets and in heavy fabrics intended for outerwear.

 The term mohair is sometimes used to describe the material in the folding roof on convertible cars.
 In this case mohair refers to a denim-like canvas.

 Production

 Mohair is vital to the economy of the Texas Hill Country, including the Real County community of Camp Wood.

-Shearing is done twice a year, in the spring and in the fall.
+Angora goats are sheared twice a year, in the spring and in the fall.
 One goat will produce 11 to 17 lb of mohair a year.
 Shearing is done on a cleanly-swept floor and extra care is taken to keep the hair clean and free of debris.
-The hair is then processed to remove natural grease, dirt and vegetable matter.
+The hair is then processed to remove natural grease, dirt, and vegetable matter.
 Mohair grows in uniform locks.
 The Angora goat is a single-coat breed, and unlike pygora or cashmere, there is no need to dehair a mohair fleece to separate the coarse hair from the down hair.

-South Africa is the world's largest mohair producer as of 2013, supplying around 50% of the total world production., yet as of 2024 some people believe that majority production has moved to Lesotho.
-However, the latter statement is controversial and requires proper scrutiny.
-Due to animal cruelty in the South African farms, Zara, H&M, Gap, Topshop, Lacoste, and many more will no longer sell mohair clothing.
+South Africa is the world's largest mohair producer, supplying about 56% of global production in 2024.
+Neighbouring Lesotho accounted for about 16% of world production in 2022.
+Due to animal cruelty in the South African farms, Zara, H&M, Gap, Topshop, Lacoste, and several other clothing retailers will no longer sell mohair clothing.